mohdsaadoon/ComputerVision/OpenCV-Surgery-Part-1/README.md

 * [OpenCV_Surgery_102](https://github.com/mohdsaadoon/ComputerVision/blob/main/OpenCV-Surgery-Part-1/OpenCV_Surgery_102.ipynb) contains the implemenation of translation, rotation, and flipping operations..
 * [OpenCV_Surgery_103](https://github.com/mohdsaadoon/ComputerVision/blob/main/OpenCV-Surgery-Part-1/OpenCV_Surgery_103.ipynb) contains the implemenation of cropping, image arithmetic, and splitting & merging channels.

 *Hint* The notebooks include images in the **HEIC**, Apple's standard image format.
-To work with these images effectively, we recommend using [pyheif library](https://pypi.org/project/pyheif/).
+To work with these images effectively, I recommend using [pyheif library](https://pypi.org/project/pyheif/).
 This library lets you read HEIC files and convert them into widely supported formats like PNG or JPEG.If notebooks don't render on GitHub, copy the notebook's URL and navigate the structure using [NBviewer](https://nbviewer.org/).